aptabase/aptabase-electron/README.md

 trackEvent("play_music", { name: "Here comes the sun" }); // An event with a custom property
 ```

-To track events from the renderer process, add this to your preload script:
+To track events from the renderer process, you must first expose Aptabase within your preload script:

 ```js
 import { exposeAptabase } from "@aptabase/electron/preload";